 Eileen Donnelly Phillips comes to Stokes Counseling with over ten years of experience working with children, adolescents and families.
 Eileen attended the University of Scranton graduating with a degree in Counseling and then followed to Adelphi University graduating with a Master’s Degree in Social Work.
 Eileen began her career working with children conducting assessments and providing short term treatment to children with challenging behaviors, suffering from depression, anxiety and supporting them in getting the mental health treatment they need.
 Eileen has worked in and out school systems as a mental health consultant and school based clinician, working with students to support them in meeting their goals in school and working with parents and teachers on how to work as a team to assist the student in meeting their goals.
 Eileen has experience working with young children and believes in supporting young children and their parents when challenging behaviors begin before problems grow as children age.
 Eileen believes in supporting parents through providing a warm nurturing environment for counseling.
 Eileen enjoys topics related to health, wellness and exercise.
 In her spare time Eileen enjoys running, reading and spending time with her family.

 Ashley DeMenna is a Licensed Clinical Social Worker who provides direct clinical care to clients with diverse mental health needs.
-Ashley has worked in the field as an outpatient clinician for several years and has worked closely with children and adolescents.
+Ashley has worked as an outpatient clinician for several years specializing with clients experiencing anxiety, depression, and within the LGBTQ community; specifically, trans individuals and their families.
 Ashley utilizes a wide variety of clinical skills and treatment modalities and is trained and credentialed in Trauma Focused-Cognitive Behavioral Therapy.
 TF-CBT is provided to clients with complex trauma histories and at-risk trauma symptoms.
+Ashley also runs a bi-weekly Adult Transgender Support Group.
 Ashley’s main focus is to determine a client’s needs upon assessment and help the client successfully complete identified goals in a comfortable, supportive environment.

 Stacy Nichols is a Licensed Professional Counselor with 13 years of experience in the Human Service field.
 Stacy has experience working with children and families.
 Stacy has passion for working with children on the Autism Spectrum, as well as their families.
 Stacy also has experience working with clients who are experiencing anxiety, behavioral challenges and parenting skills.
 Stacy uses a trauma- informed approach in her work.